Wes Jones: Biography

 In 1993 Jones started his own firm, Jones, Partners: Architecture, in San Francisco; in 1997 the entire firm moved down to El Segundo in Southern California.
-This firm included then-spouse Dora Epstein Jones, partner, Doug Jackson, and project architects, James Rhee and Randolph Ruiz.
 Important buildings completed by the new firm include the Zimmer Plaza stair, a structural tour de force at the University of Cincinnati, the Confluence Point Bridges and Interpretive Center in San Jose, and the UCLA Chiller Plant and Campus Facilities Offices, as well as a number of residences around Southern California.
 The office also completed a number of competitions, including the Grand Egyptian Museum, Queensland Gallery of Modern Art, and the Royal Danish Theater and installations, such as the “Shuffle” project, installed in the SCI-Arc gallery, in which several columns suspended from bridge cranes rearranged themselves throughout the course of the exhibit to demonstrate space-defining effects.

-In 1995 Jones and his firm began a study of the use of ISO standard shipping containers in design, with his project for air-delivered mountain cabins for the high Sierras.
+In 1995 Jones began a study of the use of ISO standard shipping containers in design, with his project for air-delivered mountain cabins for the high Sierras.
 This eventually led to the development of the PRO/con or PROgram CONtainer system, debuted at the Hammer Museum in 1999.
 This system overcomes the limited repertoire of spaces available in container-based design (CBD) by interpolating conventional construction in the spaces between widely separated containers, using the containers as structural supports, rather than merely enclosure.
-The firm received a patent for this PRO/dek system, which modifies high density movable storage systems to support programmed activities in a space-saving way.
+Jones received a patent for this PRO/dek system, which modifies high density movable storage systems to support programmed activities in a space-saving way.

 Jones has taught at various schools of architecture in the United States, including Harvard, Columbia, Princeton, IIT, Ohio State, UCLA, Southern California Institute of Architecture (SCI-Arc) and UC Berkeley.
 Since 2015, Jones has been teaching at USC's School of Architecture, where he was named Architecture Discipline Head and Director of the Graduate Architecture program.